readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

 ~~~~~~~~~~~

 Performance is mainly driven by the number of database lookups.
-There is an additional impact of splitting and joining the paths,
+There is an additional impact performing a regex lookup.
-but those are linear operations, and can be optimized to make then constant (i.e. using ``maxsplit=4``).

 - A single version project: